 Soffid Sync Architecture

-Soffid sync server maintains the synchronisation of identities on all directory services configured on your system.
+Soffid sync server maintains the synchronization of identities on all directory services configured on your system.
 There are two kind of sync servers:

 In order to access to a Directory repository you can choose to access it directly from the main sync server or access it using a sync server installed on the server where the directory is installed (or other in the same network) that will be acting as a proxy.
 This may help to protect all the network traffic as well as simplify network configurations.

 In the following image you can view an example of the architecture with a mysql database managed directly from the main servers and an Active Directory and an Oracle database managed through a sync proxy installed on the same host as the managed system:

 In this example mysql is accessed directly by the sync servers but AD, Oracle and SAP are accessed using Sync Proxys installed on the servers.